 6. Set your schedule

-Since my personal schedule is a room-by-room approach, I’ve set up a recurring daily reminder on my iPhone to do the Daily Cleaning Routine and other weekly reminders for each room.
+Since I use a room-by-room approach, I’ve set up a recurring daily reminder on my iPhone to do the Daily Cleaning Routine and other weekly reminders for each room.
 I’m not a morning person, though, so I set my reminders for later in the day to keep myself from marking them as complete just to be rid of the popup notification.

 7. Stick with it but be flexible

-The hard and cold truth is that no one sticks to their schedule all of the time.
+The truth is no one sticks to their schedule all of the time.
 Maybe one of your kids get sick, or maybe you do.
-Maybe there’s a busy week at work that leaves you too exhausted to clean at the end of the day.
-Maybe you just don’t feel like it one day and need to engage in some self-care instead.
+Maybe a hard day at work leaves you too exhausted to clean and need to engage in some self-care instead.
+Life happens!

 Remember: there’s no First Prize for having the cleanest home.
 There’s no trophy, no award ceremony, and your name won’t be in the paper.
-Since it’s not a competition, stop pushing yourself to “win” because, really, the important thing here is that you simply try.
+Since it’s not a competition, stop pushing yourself to “win” — the important thing here is that you just try.